gruntwork-io/docs/content/guides/deploying-a-gitlab-cluster-on-gke/index.md

 variable "node_machine_type" {
   description = "The machine type to use for GKE cluster nodes, see https://cloud.google.com/kubernetes-engine/pricing for more details" default     = "n1-standard-1"
 }

-# Note, after a db instance name is used, it cannot be reused for up to one week.
-variable "db_name_prefix" {
-  description = "The name prefix for the database instance.
-Will be appended with a random string.
-Use lowercase letters, numbers, and hyphens.
-Start with a letter."
-}

 variable "postgres_version" {